Candidate Incentive Distributions: How voting methods shape electoral incentives: Results with strategic voters

-These strategies depend on an estimate of each candidate's probability of winning\footnote{This is as described in \cite{wolk2023star}, ``the probability of being truly in first place is calculated by assuming that each candidate's true percent approval is independently beta-distributed around their observed approval, tuning the total $\alpha+\beta$ of the two beta distribution parameters to have a given margin of error if $\alpha=\beta$.''
-However, \cite{wolk2023star} used an Approval Voting poll for all voting methods, whereas here we allow the viability-aware strategies for different voting methods, so we replace each candidate's percent approval with their support in the poll.
-For Score polling this is expressed as a fraction of the maximum possible score rather than as the candidate's average score.}.
+Approaches to modeling strategic voting have included simple and not-so-simple rules for particular voting methods (such as voting for one's favorite of the two top-polling candidates under Plurality) \citep{strategy_lab}, and explicit calculations for maximizing utility \citep{eggers2021susceptibility}.
+The former approach is a poor choice for providing apples-to-apples comparisons between voting methods when the choice of strategic rules is largely arbitrary.
+The latter approach is theoretically appealing, but difficult to implement for elections with many candidates and a wide range of voting methods.
+It also assumes far greater competence at strategic voting than is realistic.
+In two-round systems, for example, if one's preferred candidate is expected to easily get the most votes in the first round it can be advantageous to strategically vote for a ``pushover'' candidate to improve the chances of that favorite candidate in the runoff.
+However, studies on voter behavior do not show significant numbers of voters employing such ``pushover'' strategies \citep{France_strategic,Brazil_strategic_voting}.
+We therefore adopt the intermediate approach of selecting a rule for each voting method based on the following universal principles, employing viability-aware strategies as were used in \citet{wolk2023star}: \begin{itemize} \item Only polls that give a single number for each candidate, rather than something like a pairwise comparison matrix or a full IRV tabulation, may be used. \item Polling uncertainty must be handled robustly; if Candidate A is leading Candidate B in the polls by 1\%, this should not be considered vastly different from Candidate B leading Candidate A by 1\%. \item The strategies should be as intuitive and conceptually simple as possible.
+They should align with how voters actually think about voting strategically while being expressed as equations or algorithms rather than as vague heuristics. \item Within these constraints, the strategies should be as effective as possible from the perspective of the voters employing them; assessing the effectiveness of a strategy is discussed in Appendix \ref{sec:Appendix-1:ESIF}. \end{itemize} These strategies depend on an estimate of each candidate's probability of winning\footnote{This is as described in \citet{wolk2023star}, ``the probability of being truly in first place is calculated by assuming that each candidate's true percent approval is independently beta-distributed around their observed approval, tuning the total $\alpha+\beta$ of the two beta distribution parameters to have a given margin of error if $\alpha=\beta$.''
+However, \citet{wolk2023star} used an Approval Voting poll for all voting methods, whereas here we allow the viability-aware strategies for different voting methods, so we replace each candidate's percent approval with their support in the poll.
+In polls for STAR elections, this is expressed as a fraction of the maximum possible score rather than as the candidate's average score.}.
 We also define the expected value of the election $EV=\sum_{j}p_{j}u_{j}$, where $p_{j}$ is the $j$th candidate's estimated probability of winning and $u_{j}$ is the utility assigned to that candidate.
-Note that this definition implicitly depends on type of poll used.
+Note that this definition implicitly depends on the type of poll used.